 The parallels between SD1 and the Gamma run deep.
 Both were launched the same year and both were heavily influenced by the same Pininfarina styling concept.
 Both adopted a more pragmatic technical specification to that of their forebears.
 Both suffered from not being entirely ready at launch and of course both developed chronic durability issues.
 Additionally, in part due to their relative fates, both were replaced by even more technically generic vehicles, co-developed with external partners.

 Unlike the Gamma however, there was little fundamentally wrong with SD1.
 A simple unstressed, high-geared upmarket saloon with modern styling, practicality and (eventually) a wide range of engines seemed ideal for late-70’s realities.
 Where Rover’s engineers failed was in taking account of the growing sophistication of their European rivals.

-By its 1982 revamp – (in which the car’s styling purity was lost) – SD1’s chassis was viewed as old fashioned against more up to date competition.
-BL’s emphasis on simple well engineered underpinnings – (see also the Triumph TR7) seemed to foster a mindset where pragmatism ruled – justifiable when it came to mass market cars, less so perhaps in the luxury sector.
+By its 1982 revamp – (in which its styling purity was lost) – SD1’s chassis was viewed as old fashioned against more up to date competition.
+BL’s emphasis on simple well engineered underpinnings (ditto Triumph TR7), seemed to foster a mindset where pragmatism ruled, justifiable when it came to mass market cars, less so perhaps in the luxury sector.

 But strip away the exotic car styling and industrial chic interior and what remains?
 A reactionary car cloaked in tomorrow.
 This probably wouldn’t have mattered had the car been bullet-proof, but that’s academic now.
 Tomorrow had fallen out of favour by decade’s-end anyway, the ’80s becoming characterised by a renewed conservatism.
 So just as customers returned to analogue watches once the digital fashion faded, Rover chose a narrow course with the 800 series.